gprMax/gprMax/CONTRIBUTING.md

 Thank you for your interest in contributing to gprMax, we really appreciate your time and effort!

+If you’re unsure where to start or how your skills fit in, reach out!
+You can ask us here on GitHub, by leaving a comment on a relevant issue that is already open.

+Small improvements or fixes are always appreciated.

+If you are new to contributing to [open source](https://opensource.guide/how-to-contribute/), this guide helps explain why, what, and how to get involved.

 ## How can you help us?

 * Report a bug